It has become harder than ever to get your content seen and shared on social media. Newsfeeds are moving fast.

-But there is a way to cut through the noise and drive engagement and traffic.
-It’s called Snackable Visual Content; small, easily digestible images that convey information visually.
+Snackable Visual Content cuts through the noise and drives traffic and engagement; small, easily digestible images that convey information visually.

 In this post we talk about how snackable visual content works, why it is different from the “traditional” infographic, and how you can use it in your blog posts to get more shares and drive traffic.

 Snackable Visual Content is a term I use for images that are digestible, highly shareable and can easily cross social platforms and drive traffic.